 Just because you want to buy a car doesn’t mean you should.
-The purchase requires a large sum of money, so you need to ensure that you are financially capable to make it.
-Before you purchase a car and think about auto loans, find out how much car you can afford.
+The purchase requires a large sum of money, so you need to ensure that you are financially capable of making it.
+Before you purchase a car and think about auto loans, find out how much of a car payment you can afford.
 You can do this with the help of a car loan calculator.

 Calculating a car’s affordability

-The car loan calculator is an important tool that will help you determine a car’s affordability.
+A car loan calculator is a valuable tool that will help you determine a car’s affordability.
 It is designed to do this by computing monthly car payments as well as the overall loan cost.
-In order to calculate these, you should enter specific information, such as the car price, down payment, loan term and annual interest rate.
+To calculate these, you should enter specific information, such as the car price, down payment, loan term, and annual interest rate.
 In some calculators, the trade-in amount and sales tax rate are also requested.
 These are some of the factors that influence the monthly payment and the total loan amount and are thus included in the computation.